-We can’t all expect to always enjoy perfect health, but we can work on being as healthy as possible, and it’s an effort that pays off in many ways.
+We can’t all expect always to enjoy perfect health, but we can work on being as healthy as possible, and it’s an effort that pays off in many ways.
 Nutrition has a lot of influence over how we look and feel, so it’s worth learning about and paying attention to.

-This doesn’t mean that we need to become fanatical about our food (unless you want to), but it does mean that we need to learn something about nutrition and apply that knowledge to our diet.
+This doesn’t mean that we need to become fanatical about our food (unless you want to), but it does say that we need to learn something about nutrition and apply that knowledge to our diet.

 If most of what you eat is healthy food, then those things that you eat that aren’t as healthy don’t need to be guilty pleasures.
 They can just be pleasures without any guilt.

 Benjamin Franklin is quoted as saying “Watch the pennies, and the dollars will take care of themselves,” and this concept doesn’t just apply to finances.
 Careful attention to detail is one ingredient in excellence.
 It’s hard to be confident about something in which the particulars have been ignored.

 It is remarkably easy to be self-confident about having achieved excellence.
 The excellence does not have to be about other peoples achievements, either.
 It can just as quickly be in comparison to your work in the past.